olivierschultz/papyrus/computer-engineering/sdlc/sdlc_code_coverage.md

 ---
 title: "Code Coverage"
 tags:
+  - Computer Engineering
   - Software Development Life Cycle
-  - code coverage
+  - Code Coverage
 ---

+# Code Coverage

-# What is Code Coverage?
+## What is Code Coverage?

 Code Coverage is a measure that describes the degree to which code has been tested.